padelt/docker-centreon/README.md

 # Dockerized Centreon 2.5.2

 This is NOT well-tested.
-It works on two different installations but the result you see evolved while getting it to this stage.
+It works on two different installations but the result you see evolved while getting it to this stage..

 Please report any problems!